-But friends, believe me when I say that this kung pao sauce takes Brussels sprouts to a whole new level!
+But friends, believe me when I say that this kung pao sauce takes brussel sprouts to a whole new level!
 This sauce is an explosion of spicy chiles, sweet brown sugar, and tangy soy sauce – SO good!
 It’s surprisingly easy to make and one of those recipes you can feel good about eating (it is Brussels sprouts, after all).

 Ingredients you’ll need

 - Brussels sprouts

 - Fresh ginger

 - Low sodium soy sauce

 - Rice wine vinegar

 - Cooked rice for serving (optional)

 It’s really important to use fresh ginger (rather than powdered) for this recipe, since the flavor of ground ginger isn’t the same.
 You can buy it fresh, grate it on a microplane, then freeze the rest for the next time you need ginger.
 Or, you can buy ginger paste – look for it in the produce section.

 For the chili peppers, I like to use arbol chiles, which are long and skinny.
 They seem small, but definitely pack some heat.
 Remove the seeds or just skip the peppers if you don’t want the dish too spicy.